When thinking about supply chains, most people consider goods moving from point A to point B.

 What is supply chain transparency?

 Supply chain transparency takes compliance a step further.
 While compliance ensures that an organization CAN do business with countries or entities, transparency provides visibility in the supply chain that ensures that an organization SHOULD do business with countries or entities.
 It ensures that the organization is not exposing itself to risk that could degrade its image, reputation, or resiliency.
-With transparency, organizations self-sanction by being cautious or stopping their operations altogether in dubious countries.
+With transparency, organizations self-sanction by being cautious or stopping their operations altogether in dubious regions.
 They are doing this not because it is illegal, but because their customers or stakeholders are not willing to tolerate the risk related to being seen doing business in a sensitive geopolitical region.
-Effective compliance keeps shipments moving smoothly to satisfied customers, and this enables business growth.
+Effective supply chain compliance keeps shipments moving smoothly to satisfied customers, and this enables business growth.

 Why is supply chain compliance and transparency so important?

 One of the reasons for the risk and complexity in supply chain compliance and transparency is volatility.
-For example, the Pandemic and the Russia/Ukraine conflict has brought into sharp focus how quickly the world can change.
+For example, the Pandemic and the Russia/Ukraine conflict brought into sharp focus how quickly the world can change.
 Being prepared for the rate and scope of change can greatly bolster the resiliency of an organization.

-Another reason for the complexity in compliance and transparency is new legislation and regulations.
+Another reason for the complexity in compliance and transparency is legislation and regulations.
 Here are some examples:

 - A U.S.-centric piece of legislation, the OFAC 50 Percent Rule, states that companies cannot do business with an organization that has a majority ownership position by an individual who may be sanctioned, debarred, or restricted.
 (OFAC is the Office of Foreign Asset Controls, which is part of the Treasury department.)